Blue/Green Deployment Testing¶

 Source schema evolution¶

-In this example, we consider source schema evolution occurs when the transactional data source changes.
-In this case, it is assumed the modifications are schema compatible with Full Transitive semantic.
+For source schema evolution, it is assumed the modifications are schema compatible with Full Transitive semantic.

-The CDC topic will contain records with both old and new schemas.
+The CDC raw topic will contain records with both old and new schema definitions.
 The initial Flink statement, responsible for creating the source topic, is affected as it must now process new columns.
-This statement, which handles deduplication, filtering, primary key redefinition, and field encryption, is designed to process both the previous and new schema versions.
-Since this statement creates new records and reloads from the earliest offset, it will generate a version 2 of its output table, consequently impacting all its downstream dependencies.
+This statement, which may handle deduplication, filtering, primary key redefinition, and field encryption, is designed to process both the previous and new schema versions.
+When Flink Statements are executed they load the last version of a schema and keep it in their state.
+Restarting the first level of Flink statements (to create src_), will get the last schema version, the new version.
+As it may reprocess records earliest offset, it will generate new records with default value or new values.
+This is a new version too.

 Pre-deployment activities¶

-- Get the list of Pull Requests to integrate in the release. (
+- Get the list of Flink statements modified in

-- Modify each Flink statement for the modified table so the DDLs and
+Modify each Flink statement for the modified tables so the DDLs and

 - Verify resource (compute pool and CFU usage) availability

-- Deploy to stage environment: an environment with existing Flink statements already running
+stageenvironment (use a specific config.yaml file): an environment with existing Flink statements are already running

 Data Quality Validation¶